 By default, Apollo's input channels are routed to the monitor outputs only.
 However, Apollo's inputs can be optionally routed to any available Apollo hardware output.
-A maximum of eight channel output route assignments are available for each connected Apollo rack model.
-This feature is available with Apollo rack models only (Flex Routing is unavailable with Apollo Twin and Apollo x4).
+A maximum of eight channel output route assignments are available for each connected Apollo.